Biden's political strategy on U.S. gas hikes? Blame it on Putin

 The Biden administration is considering a variety of options to try to blunt the impact of high pump prices but is realistic about the pain to come.

-“Obviously there are scenarios in which they could go higher.
-We are trying to make sure that those scenarios don’t .. happen, and (are) trying to do our best to mitigate the effects of Russian aggression," the official said.
+"Obviously there are scenarios in which they could go higher.
+We are trying to make sure that those scenarios don't ... happen, and (are) trying to do our best to mitigate the effects of Russian aggression," the second official told Reuters.

+Asked if the Biden administration could enact a "gas tax holiday" or provide other direct payments to consumers, this official said: "We're right now looking at ... all the tools that we have available."

+The official also said coordination with countries around the world, including on the release of strategic oil reserves, would continue even as the administration works with domestic producers on moves to boost production at home.

+Four in five Americans support end to U.S. imports of Russian energy -Reuters/Ipsos

-(Reporting by Trevor Hunnicutt, Andrea Shalal and Jeff Mason; Writing by Steve Holland; Editing by Michelle Price and Lincoln Feast.)
+(Reporting by Trevor Hunnicutt, Andrea Shalal and Jeff Mason; Writing by Steve Holland; Editing by Michelle Price, Heather Timmons, Lincoln Feast and Will Dunham)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.